-- For new PSH or RRH projects, applications must receive at least 3 out of 4 possible points to be funded.
+- For new PSH or RRH projects, applications must receive at least 3 out of 4 possible points, and must meet the 3rd point, to be funded.
 Quality threshold factors include: - 1.
 Whether the type of housing, number, and configuration of units will fit the needs of the program participants - 2.
 Whether the type of the supportive services offered (regardless of funding source) will ensure that participants obtain or retain permanent housing - 3.
 Whether the plan to connect clients to benefits meets program participant needs - 4.
-Whether participants are assisted in obtaining and remaining permanent housing in a manner that fits their needs. - For new Joint TH and RRH projects, applications must receive at least 3 out of 5 possible points to be funded.
+Whether participants are assisted in obtaining and remaining permanent housing in a manner that fits their needs. - For new Joint TH and RRH projects, applications must receive at least 4 out of 6 possible points, and must meet the 4th point, to be funded.
 Quality threshold factors include: - 1.
 Whether the type of housing, number, and configuration of units will fit the needs of the program participants - 2.
-Whether the type of the supportive services offered (regardless of funding source) will ensure that participants obtain or retain permanent housing - 3.
-Whether the plan to connect clients to benefits meets program participant needs AND - 4.
-Whether participants are assisted in obtaining and remaining permanent housing in a manner that fits their needs - 5.
-Whether the project adheres to a Housing First model. - For new SSO projects for centralized or coordinated assessment systems, applications must receive at least 2 out of 4 possible points to be funded.
+The proposed project will provide enough rapid rehousing assistance to ensure that at any given time a program participant may move from transitional housing to permanent housing.
+This may be demonstrated by identifying a budget that has twice as many resources for the rapid rehousing portion of the project than the TH portion, by having twice as many PH-RRH units at a point in time as TH units, or by demonstrating that the budget and units are appropriate for the population being served by the project - 3.
+Whether the type of the supportive services offered (regardless of funding source) will ensure that participants obtain or retain permanent housing - 4.
+Whether the plan to connect clients to benefits meets program participant needs - 5.
+Whether participants are assisted in obtaining and remaining permanent housing in a manner that fits their needs - 6.
+Whether the project has low barriers to entry and prioritizes rapid placement and stabilization in housing.

+- For new SSO projects for centralized or coordinated assessment systems, applications must receive at least 3 out of 5 possible points, and must meet the 5th point, to be funded.
 Quality threshold factors include: - 1.
 Whether the system is easily accessible to all in the CoC's geography who are seeking information about homelessness assistance - 2.
 Whether the advertising strategy is designed to reach persons with the highest barriers - 3.
-Whether there is a standardized assessment process and - 4.
-Whether the project ensures participants are directed to housing/services that fit their needs.
+Whether there is a standardized assessment process - 4.
+Whether the project ensures participants are directed to housing/services that fit their needs - 5.
+Whether the plan to connect clients to benefits meets program participant needs.